aliroemhildt/rancidtomatillos/README.md

 ## Abstract

 Looking for a new movie to watch?
 Welcome to Rancid Tomatillos!
-This is a web app that provides a list of movies, their Rancid Tomatillo rating, and details about the movie's runtime, synopsis, genre, and budget, and revenue.
+This is a web app that provides a list of movies, their Rancid Tomatillo rating, and details about the movie's runtime, synopsis, genre, budget, and revenue.
 Keep track of your opinion on each movie by logging in and leaving your own rating.

+Sample login credentials that can be used:

+username: sam@turing.io

+password: 123456

 ## Project Goals

-- Gain competency with React fundamentals
+- Gain competency with React fundamentals and asynchronous JavaScript
-- Learn how to test React components & asynchronous JS
 - Practice refactoring
-- Create a multi-page UX using Router
+- Create a multi-page UI using Router
-- Build an api using Express and deploy to Heroku
+- Build an API using Express and deploy to Heroku
 - Learn and implement Cypress end to end testing